lorenzorizzi17/PoCN_project/README.md

 - Folder `proc\`: Data analysis performed using ROOT software (however, any data analysis oriented language will do the job) Inside `gen\`:
 - `include\`: header files (automatically included)
-- `lib\`: a lib-like C++ file that needs to be linked with the main.cpp
+- `lib\`: a lib-like C++ implementation file that needs to be linked with the main.cpp
 - Four different "main" C++ files.
-Each one of those, when linked with `lib\graph.cpp` will generate data depending on its specific purpose
+Each one of those, when linked with `lib\graph.cpp` will generate data depending on its specific purpose.
+Data are saved in the local `data\` folder, ready to be analyzed

 To boost further performances, OpenMP framework was used to achieve SPMD parallelism (so, when compiling, one should also link against OpenMP libraries)

 Output data include:
-- LCC size/ $\chi$ with respect to m
+- LCC size/ SLCC size / $\chi$ with respect to $m$
 - Finite size cluster distribution around criticality
 - Scaling of transition window